VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > **PoePersona:** As a practical problem, the team had limited time
 > before the V1 release to implement a production quality event store.
-> They created a simple, basic event store based on SQL Server as an
+> They created a simple, basic event store based on Windows Azure tables
-> interim solution.
-However, they will face the problem in the future
+> as an interim solution.
+However, they will potentially face the
-> of migrating from one event store to another.
+> problem in the future of migrating from one event store to another.

 ## Task-based UI